Jackie Walker (American football, born 1950): NFL and later life

-Walker was drafted by the San Francisco 49ers in the sixth round of the 1972 NFL draft.
+Walker was drafted by the San Francisco 49ers with the 148th overall pick in the sixth round of the 1972 NFL draft.
 At just 6'0", 200 pounds, he was considered too small to play linebacker in the NFL, and the 49ers had hoped to convert him to a strong safety.
 After struggling with the position change, he was cut just prior to the start of the season.
 Herzbrun, his former coach, suggested the 49ers weren't patient enough in waiting for Walker to transition to the new position.
 However, Walker later confided to his friend, artist Daw'U Smith, that he was cut because the 49ers organization found out he was gay.
 He afterward tried out for the Washington Redskins, but was unable to make the team.

 While Walker never publicly "came out" as gay, he made little attempt to hide the fact after his senior season at Tennessee.
 By the end of the year, his family, teammates and coaches were aware of his sexual orientation.
 Herzbrun remembered that while driving to Walker's draft party in East Knoxville, a nervous Coach Battle stated he was going leave if Walker showed up in a dress.

 Abandoning his attempts at an NFL career in 1974, Walker moved to Atlanta, where he worked for the city's parks and recreation department.
 After contracting HIV in 1998, he spent his final years traveling around the world.
 He died of complications from AIDS on December 5, 2002.

 During Walker's final days, his brother Marshall had told him he was going to get him the recognition he deserved.
 His efforts went largely unnoticed, however, which Marshall suspected was due to Walker's sexual orientation.
 In 2007, Betty Bean, a reporter for Knoxville's alternative weekly, Metro Pulse, published an article on Walker's life.
 Walker's former coach Lon Herzbrun and several former teammates, among them Vol Network color analyst Tim Priest and Tennessee head coach Phillip Fulmer, were astonished to learn that Walker's career had mostly gone unnoticed, and began campaigning on his behalf.
 Walker was inducted into the Greater Knoxville Sports Hall of Fame in 2008, and the Tennessee Sports Hall of Fame in 2011.
 In 2014, Walker was one of 75 players on the ballot for induction into the College Football Hall of Fame, but was not among the 14 players selected.